JuliaDynamics/LagrangianDescriptors.jl/docs/src/postprocessing.md

   30.083 μs (513 allocations: 49.50 KiB)
 ```

-We see that solving both forward and backward equations is a bit faster than solving the augmented system with both forward and backward evolutions together, but the latter also includes the computations of the Lagrangian descriptors.
-On the other hand, solving the forward and backward equations separately requires a post-processing step for each forward and backward evolutions to obtain the Lagrangian descriptors, and that takes quite a longer time.
+We see that solving both forward and backward equations separately is a bit faster than solving the augmented system with both forward and backward evolutions together, but the latter also includes the computations of the Lagrangian descriptors.
+The number of allocations and memory are about the same.

+On the other hand, solving the forward and backward equations separately requires a post-processing step for each forward and backward evolutions to obtain the Lagrangian descriptors, and that takes quite a longer time and substantially more allocations and memory.
 And this was done for a single trajectory.
-Imagine for the ensemble of solutions, on top of the memory demand.
+Imagine for the ensemble of solutions, on top of the memory demand of saving the full solutions.